opengaming/osgameclones/README.md

 lang:           array      # List of programming languages used
 framework:      array      # List of engines/tools used
 license:        enum       # One of licenses listed in games schema
-content:        string     # One of: commercial, free, open, swapable*
+content:        string     # One of: commercial, free, open, swappable*
 info:           string     # Miscellaneous notes about the game
 updated:        string     # Date when game was added or updated
 images:         array      # Link(s) to screenshot(s)